merrymira/marisara-portfolio/index.md

 * * *

 ## Tutoring Content for the Introduction to Machine Learning at the University of Technology Sydney
 From the spring to autumn semester of 2024, I worked as a UPASS leader on 36106 Machine Learning Algorithms and Applications.
-Selected students to be a lead tutor must either obtain High Distinction (HD), scored between 85–100 or Distinction (D), scored between 75–84.
+Selected students to be a lead tutor or a UPASS leader must either obtain High Distinction (HD), scored between 85–100 or Distinction (D), scored between 75–84.
 I received HD for this subject.

 -- Tutoring Content Starting from Week 3 of the semester
 * Week 3: Regression Models and Performance Matrics (MSE, MAE)